-Lapland is versatile, international and growing.
+Lapland is versatile, international and sustainable.
 Our stable business environment, strong expertise and good networks support business and investments.
 We have a good reason to say that you should do business here and with us!

 1. Good location in the center of the Euro-Arctic region

 Lapland is neighboured by Sweden, Norway, and Russia.
 Therefore, the demand potential of this extensive area is at your reach.
 Lapland and its surrounding areas in Norway, Sweden, and Russia also have significant investment potential, providing growth opportunities through various partnerships, for example.

 2. Stable operating environment and good infrastructure